hindu-comm/mail_stream_advaita-l/2017/05/Fwd_Rama_and_Krishna/99__Praveen_R._Bhat.md

 > Appayya Dikshitha probably has not studied the entire Mahabharata.
 >
-He probably had most of the Mahabharata​ verses in His memory!
+He probably had most of the Mahabharata verses in His memory!

 > sandhau tu samanuprApte tretAyAM dvAparasya cha |